slopezpereyra/slopezpereyra.github.io/_posts/2025-06-22-Dovetailling.md

 the domain of $x$ is empty (i.e. program $x$ never halts) then $\pi^1_0(x)$ never halts either and its domain is empty.
 If $x$ halts for some input, then
-$\pi^1_0(x)$ (and in fact $\pi_k^c(x)$ for arbitrary $k, c$) will eventually halt for any input, and therefore its domain is $\mathbb{N}$.
+$\pi^1_0(x)$ (and in fact $\pi_k^c(x)$ for arbitrary $k, c$) will eventually halt for any input, and therefore its domain is $\omega$.

 It turns out that the existence of $\pi_k^c$ is quite useful in proving an important result: that $K_1$, the set of programs that halt for some input, is one-one reducible to $K$ the set of programs that halt with themselves as input.

-This is intuitively clear, since deciding whether a program halts with itself as input would suffice to decide whether it halts at all.
-Proving however is not straightforward unless one considers $\pi^c_k$ (or the effective procedure to which it corresponds).
+This is intuitively obvious, since deciding whether a program halts with itself as input would suffice to decide whether it halts for some input at all.
+Proving this, however, is not straightforward unless one considers $\pi^c_k$ (or the effective procedure to which it corresponds).
 The proof uses the fact that

 $$
     W_{\pi^c_k(x)} = \begin{cases}